What do I need to do when planning to travel the UK?

 I need to open a bank account, how do I do this?

-You should bring a Mastercard or visa debit/credit card with you to the UK to ensure you can purchase groceries and essentials online because you WILL NOT be permitted to leave your room for 14 days after arrival.
+You will need to bring a Mastercard or visa debit/credit card with you to the UK to use whilst you go through the process of opening a UK bank account.
+If you need to isolate on arrival in the UK, you will also need a card to purchase groceries and essentials online because you WILL NOT be permitted to leave your room for 10 days after arrival.

 To request a letter to open a bank account after enrolling and arriving in the UK, email